zainpay/zainpay-nodejs-sdk/README.md

     ```

 ## 11. Get Settlement
-- This request enables a merchant to get settlement(s) tied to a zainbox
+- This endpoint enables a merchant to get settlement(s) tied to a zainbox

     **Parameter:** zainboxCode(required)
    ```js